Rotifer/duckdb_book/epl/chapters/02_prepping_data.md

 ### Parse files that do not have the match time column

 I am going to discuss this code segment in detail because it is relatively complex and it demostrates the real power of shell scripting.
 It also uses the powerful _sed_ and _awk_ utilities which are two trusty old power tools of Unix scripting.
+I have broken up the commands using the shell line continuation backslash character to make the lines shorter and hopefully more readable.

 ```sh
 # Parse the files which *do not have* the match time column.